Anna-Christina Music

 Anna-Christina's musical career began when she won a scholarship to attend a prestigious Ballet boarding school.
 She performed at The Royal Opera House, The Coliseum, Birmingham Royal Ballet's Hippodrome Theatre, The Paris Opera, The Sadler's Wells Theatre, and The Holland Park Theatre to name a few.
 She grew up in a highly competitive, hard-working and isolated environment but these claustrophobic confines led her to a special talent that was brewing inside her head - music.

-Anna-Christina began playing the piano and cello aged 12 and wrote her first full orchestral piece when she was 14.
+Anna-Christina began playing the piano and cello at age 12 and wrote her first full orchestral piece when she was 14.
 One of her first classical piano compositions met with the approval of Richard Blackford (the British tv, film, opera and Emmy Award-nominated composer) and was chosen for a music competition to represent her school.
 Even though Anna-Christina is a self-taught pianist, her talent had been spotted.
 She did, however, have professional vocal training and was a top soprano in a special Chamber Choir chosen to perform for members of the Royal Family at St Paul's Church and other events.

 "I was always locked away in a tiny music cell at my school by myself playing the piano and writing songs like a sad git!
 I was an outcast but it never bothered me because I always had somewhere to go, that tiny music cell is where everything began for me.
 I excelled in composition.
 My school performed concerts every year at places like The Royal College of Music.
 Some of the pieces I sung were Richard Blackford's Mirror of Perfection, Gershwin's Porgy and Bess, Handel's Zadok the Priest, Stravinsky's Les Noces, Berlioz Requiem, The Planets by Hoist and African Sanctus by David Fanshawe, all conducted by Richard Blackford".

 After some time as a professional Ballet dancer, she made the bold decision to give up her theatre life to pursue music.
 Anna-Christina is skilled in a wide range of forms of audio production.
-She is qualified in Sound Engineering, Music and Sound Technology, Music Production and has studied at The Cockpit Theatre in London.
+She is qualified in Sound Engineering, Music and Sound Technology, and Music Production and has studied at The Cockpit Theatre in London.

-Anna-Christina is the lead singer, songwriter and guitarist of London based alternative rock band Lilygun.
-She wrote, recorded and co-produced the band's critically acclaimed debut album released on A Line Records/Cargo Records in 2012.
-Over the years, Lilygun managed to build a solid and loyal following and their shows pulled a healthy London crowd.
-This meant that they were able to perform at all of the popular London venues including some of the larger ones such as 02 Islington Academy, The Garage and the Scala.
-In 2017 the band kicked off their second album release, 'Strength & Grace', with a stunning music video for the first Single 'Inside'.
+Anna-Christina is the lead singer/songwriter/musician of London-based alternative rock band, Lilygun.
+She wrote, recorded and co-produced the band's critically acclaimed self-titled debut album released on A Line Records/Cargo Records in 2012.
+Lilygun built a solid and loyal following and their shows pulled healthy London crowds.
+This meant that they were able to perform at all of the popular venues including some of the larger ones such as 02 Islington Academy, The Garage and the Scala.
+In 2017 the band kicked off their second album release, Strength & Grace, with a stunning music video for the first single, Inside.
 Much to Anna-Christina's joy, she was described as "a Gothic Kate Bush".
-Lilygun's second album was released on 17/7/17 and sold out in six days!
-The band has currently reissued the album with a new music video for the second Single, 'What Goes Around'.
+Lilygun's second album was released as a Limited Edition CD and sold out in six days.
+The band reissued the album with a new music video for the second single, What Goes Around.
+Visit the Lilygun website to discover the darker side of Anna-Christina!

 Anna-Christina also has a remarkable personal story.
 Her life almost came to an end when she suddenly suffered from a Subarachnoid Brain Haemorrhage.
 An event that would change her forever but didn't stop her from pursuing the one thing that kept her spirit alive in the hard months of illness - music.
 Her life stood on a knife's blade for a few deadly months but it was not to be the end.